HA and DR

 Simulation Exercise

-- Computer-generated representations of real-world scenarios.
+- Computer-based representations of real-world scenarios

 -